Alternating Current, as found in the mains power supply.

-Zone 1 is the area above the bath to a height of 2.25m from floor.
-In this zone a minimum rating of IP44 is required.
+Zone 1 is the area above the bath to a height of 2.25m from the floor.
+In this zone, a minimum rating of IP44 is required.

 Zone 2 is the area stretching 0.6m outside the perimeter of the bath and the area between zone 1 and the ceiling up to 3m.
-Also the area around the wash basin, within a 60cm radius of any tap.
-In this zone a minimum rating of IP44 is required.
+Also, the area around the washbasin is within a 60cm radius of any tap.
+In this zone, a minimum rating of IP44 is required.

-Term used to describe how “white” the emitted light looks.
-Commonly, warm, neutral, cool and daylight are used to categorise.
+A term used to describe how “white” the emitted light looks.
+Commonly, warm, neutral, cool, and daylight are used to categorise.